Clemapfel/jluna/docs/manual.md

 4
 ```

 The return value of `as_julia_function` is a Julia-side object.
-This means we can assign it to already existing proxies, or use it as an argument for a Julia-side function.
+This means we can assign it to already existing proxies, or otherwise handle it like any Julia-side value.

 The Julia function can be called with Julia- or C++-side arguments, and its return value can be directly accessed from both Julia and C++.